2018 February 23 to March 5

 In the evenings, the gay Oxford Street district will be particularly active during Mardi Gras weekend, with lots of fun to be had!

-Day 8: Art, Opera House and Sunset Splendor!
+Day 8: Animals, Art, Opera House and MORE!

 We finish our tour at one of the most iconic buildings on the planet.
 The Sydney Opera House Tour brings to life the saga behind the making of this modern masterpiece.
 We will go inside one of the working venues to experience the magic behind the world’s most extraordinary artistic spaces!